 After earning your CIPP/US certification, you will also have to earn continuing professional education (CPE) credits and then remember to enter them into the IAPP portal regularly.
 CPEs need to be entered within three months, after which you cannot get credit for them.
 Stay on top of this!

-I created a CIPP/US study course which is available at the InfoSec Institute, a respected and leading online educational provider.
+I created one CIPP/US study course geared for information security professionals, which is available at the InfoSec Institute (a Cengage company), a respected and leading online educational provider.
 I think it came out great with a lot of helpful content.
 I cover all of the CIPP/US body of knowledge, plus additional information to help you understand law, improve your learning, studying, and exam taking skills, practical advice and a practical exercise (if you choose to do it) and over 200 practice questions.
+These CIPP/US sample questions will help reinforce your learning.

 Conclusion and disclaimer